 Qinghai, China

-Qinghai (Chinese: 青海, Pinyin: Qīnghǎi) is a province in northwestern China.
-Large parts of the Qinghai region belong to the Tibetan cultural area; they were the former regions of Amdo and Kham.
-These eastern Tibetan provinces were incorporated into the Chinese Empire in the 18th century and were not under the rule of the Dalai Lama when western Tibet was liberated.
+Qinghai (Chinese: 青海; Pinyin: Qīnghǎi) is a vast and rugged province located in northwestern China.
+Much of its territory forms part of the historic Tibetan cultural sphere, encompassing large sections of the former Tibetan regions of Amdo and Kham.
+These eastern Tibetan areas were gradually incorporated into the Chinese Empire during the 18th century under the Qing Dynasty.
+Unlike central and western Tibet, they were never governed by the Dalai Lama’s administration prior to the incorporation of the rest of Tibet into the People’s Republic of China in the 1950s.

 Regions